 To provide Writers with an experienced reader of their manuscript and to assist the writer in choosing the appropriate time to submit their work to the publisher.

-A panel of Varuna Consultants will read all applications and make a shortlist of proposals to present to one of seven publishers.
+A panel of Varuna Consultants will read all applications and make a shortlist of proposals to present to one of six publishers.
 From this shortlist the publishers will select thirteen writers for fellowships.

 From a writer who has been awarded a Publisher Introduction Fellowship